peejoyz/HNG-stage2/README.md

 -Open your terminal <br>
 -Clone the repo with 'git clone'
 -Install all dependencies with 'npm install'<br>
--After all dependencies has been installed, you can start the server with 'npm start'<br>
+-After all dependencies has been installed, you can start the server with 'node server.js'<br>
 -Your terminal should display something like this - see image below <br>
 <img src="/assets/start server.JPG"> <br>
 -After that, open postman and test the API - details in the Documentation.md file <a href="https://github.com/peejoyz/HNG-stage2/blob/main/DOCUMENTATION.md"> Documentation </a>